cristianriano/dotfiles/README.md

 ## Zhell

-This configuration uses [ZI](https://z-shell.pages.dev/) for loading plugins, and leverages the Turbo mode to increass loading speed (currently ~600ms, run `timezsh` for a report of running 10 times).
+This configuration uses [ZI](https://z-shell.pages.dev/) for loading plugins, and leverages the Turbo mode to increass loading speed (currently ~290ms, run `timezsh` for a report from initializing zsh 10 times).

 To check the time to load each package\
 `zi time`